-Two outcomes have been identified for the coming year, focussing on older people and the patient journey experienced by all in-patients with protected characteristics.
+Two outcomes have been identified for the coming year, one focusing on older people, and one focusing on the patient journey experienced by all in-patients with protected characteristics.
 These outcomes are based on evidence gathered from research, policy and engagement with patients and staff.
 Over 480 people from across a range of communities were involved in discussions which will inform our priority actions over the next year.
 Those involved included representatives from the Black & Minority Ethnic communities, the LGBTQ+ communities, religious groups and disabled people.

 Members of staff were again asked their views of what NHSGGC equality priorities should be as part of our Fairer NHSGGC staff survey.
-As previous, almost 90% of staff agreed that we can improve patient health care by having a better understanding of the discrimination faced by the people in Greater Glasgow and Clyde.
+As previously, almost 90% of staff agreed that we can improve patient health care by having a better understanding of the discrimination faced by the people in Greater Glasgow and Clyde.